1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Motivation and Insights

 \subsection{Communication overhead affects the efficiency of distributed training}

 To demonstrate the opportunity for communication compression, we conduct performance profiling experiments that measures the impact of communication time with respect to the total training time per step.
-Here we use BERT-Large pre-training task as an example (sequence length 128, detailed training parameters can be found at Section~\ref{sec:bert-eval}), since BERT and transformer models in general are the state-of-the-art approaches in natural language processing and many other areas.
+Here, we use BERT-Large pre-training task as an example (sequence length 128, detailed training parameters can be found at Section~\ref{sec:bert-eval}), since BERT and transformer models in general are the state-of-the-art approaches in natural language processing and many other areas.
 We evaluate two different kinds of clusters: the first cluster has 4 NVIDIA Tesla V100 GPUs per node, and different nodes are connected by 40 Gigabit Ethernet (effective bandwidth is 4.1 Gbps based on iperf benchmark); the second cluster has 8 V100 GPUs per node, and different nodes are connected by 100 Gigabit InfiniBand EDR (effective bandwidth is close to theoretical peak based on microbenchmark).
 We perform BERT-Large pre-training using the two clusters with different number of nodes and GPUs, batch sizes, and gradient accumulation steps.
 And we measure the average latency of forward, backward (allreduce and everything else), and step function calls.
 Table~\ref{table_comm_overhead} presents the profiling results.

-Results show that allreduce communication contributes to a great portion of the training time per step, up to 94\% and 75\% for our experiments on two different kinds of inter-node networks.
-As expected, communication overhead is proportionally larger when the number of nodes is larger, when the batch size/gradient accumulation step is smaller, and when the network bandwidth is lower.
+Results show that allreduce communication contributes to a great portion of the training time per step, up to 94\% and 75\% for our experiments on two above mentioned clusters with different inter-node networks.
+As expected, communication overhead is proportionally larger when the number of nodes is larger, when the batch size/gradient accumulation step is smaller, or when the network bandwidth is lower.
 These are the situations where communication compression could provide the most benefit.

-\subsection{Basic compression affects \textbf{Adam}'s convergence}
+\subsection{Basic compression affects {Adam}'s convergence}